CosmoLike/cocoa/README.md

 ### (expert) Via Cocoa's internal cache <a name="required_packages_cache"></a>

-Whenever Conda or Docker installation procedures are unavailable, the user can still perform a local semi-autonomous installation on Linux based on a few scripts we implemented.
-We also provide a local copy of almost all required packages on Cocoa's cache folder named [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries).
-This cache is especially useful in HPC machines where compute nodes don't have internet access, NASA Pleiades being one example.
+Whenever Conda or Docker installation procedures are unavailable, the user can still perform a local semi-autonomous installation on Linux based on a few provided shell scripts and local copies of most required packages (located at [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries).
 We, therefore, only assume the pre-installation of the following packages to perform the local setup via Cocoa's internal cache:

    - [Bash](https://www.amazon.com/dp/B0043GXMSY/ref=cm_sw_em_r_mt_dp_x3UoFbDXSXRBT);
    - [Git](https://git-scm.com) v1.8+;